Northern California Correspondent

 |Graphic: Political Blotter|

-The very reason that we can't get a cohesive, clear picture of what is happening is because every city in Cali is doing their own thing.
+The very reason that we can’t get a cohesive, clear picture of what is happening is because every city in Cali is doing their own thing.
 Thinking marijuana is their financial answer.
-Whether in the name of money or in the name of progressive change, there's a game of musical chairs going on.
-Or its two steps forward, one step back.
+Whether in the name of money or in the name of progressive change, there’s a game of musical chairs going on.
+Or its two steps forward, o

 In one way, we’re working to get marijuana accepted by the general public while most of them are already assuming it is.
 So much of the industry already seems legal.
 This is why Eric Holder wants to step in, because the rules we have set up are so vague and full of loopholes.
 Enterprising young men or old town elders are entering a business that many of us are trying to regulate and bring a consistency to the proceedings.